 A tribe held its breath when The New York Times called The Boss “Bruce Springstein.”
-Even though he’s not Jewish, the typo wasn’t as wrong as it seemed.
+He’s not Jewish, but the typo wasn’t as wrong as it seemed.

 Drake, Bob Dylan, Leonard Cohen, Carole King, Lou Reed and Amy Winehouse all made the list.
 But are the 70 Jewish songs represented really the best?

 The band’s guitarist was born Georg Albert Ruthenberg, while Rami Jaffee has called himself a “Woody Allen-type American Jew.”